The definitive guide to streaming services in Ireland

 Offering

-Each subscription allows steaming on up to six devices simultaneously.
+A single subscription allows steaming on up to six devices simultaneously, which is pretty generous.

 Apple TV+ subscribers can watch on their iPhone, iPad, Apple TV, iPod touch or Mac through the Apple TV app.
 Apple TV+ is also available to watch on the web at tv.apple.com/ie and you'll also find the app on most smart TVs and viewing platforms.